shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

    4. "ml"
    5. "game time"

-7. It should look like this, then press the conversation "edit" button
+7. It should look like this, then press the "go to Authoring canvas" button

     ![Create greeting topic](./img/mlbot04.png)